European Ambassador for Creativity and Innovation

 I believe to have demonstrated that machines,

-since provided with a small intelligence and the ability to gather information by its own means (sensors),
+since provided with a small intelligence and the ability to gather information by their own means (sensors),

 can generate what can be easily seen as an “artistic behavior” originating pictorial compositions